emb-riscv/specs-markdown/real-time-clock.md

 physical time advances and for which values of time_point advance at a steady rate relative to real time.
 That is, the clock may not be adjusted.

-All harts in a RISC-V device share the same Device Real-Time Clock instance.
+All harts in a RISC-V device share the same Device Real-Time Clock counter.

-When the processor is halted in Debug state, the clock counter continues to be incremented.
+When the device/hart is halted in Debug state, the clock counter continues to be incremented.

 The real-time clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs, but it differs by having a control register and not being intended to drive the scheduler clock.